 “And nothing, from the first moment he saw her, and no one had happened to him since had ever been as frightening and as confusing or could have done more to make him feel more sure, more insecure, more important, and less significant.”

 Okay, I cheated a little.
 This passage is not the first sentence from my favourite book Summer of ’42 by Herman Raucher but few pages further down.
 I have a valid excuse for it.
 This particular part is the one that speaks to me the most and in my point of view the most memorable.
-It tells the essence of the story and gives the reader insight to the character of the protagonist and how deep he was involved.
+It tells the essence of the story and gives the reader insight into the character of the protagonist and how deep he was involved.

 But that was not the only reason why I have chosen this particular paragraph.
-To say that I can relate with the story is an understatement.
+To say that I can relate to the story is an understatement.
 The truth is I have lived it for quite sometimes, seven years to be exact.
-My ex used to call me Miss Summer of’42.
+My ex-husband used to call me Miss Summer of’42.
 I wonder if there is an equivalent of that when it comes to him.
 I dare not to mention the possibilities here.
 It is enough to say that everything I know, I learned from him.

 I am not proud of what I have done.
-No reasons are good enough to excuse my behavior that time.
-I can say that I was looking for my rainbow connection or just exercising revenge, that what is good for the goose is good for the gander, it was just all circumstantial and coincidences and I was not really looking for it, that I was at the right place at the right time, etc. But like I said, no excuses are good enough to justify my wrong doings.
+No reasons are good enough to excuse my behaviour that time.
+I can say that I was looking for my rainbow connection or just exercising revenge, that what is good for the goose is good for the gander, it was just all circumstantial and coincidences and I was not really looking for it, that I was at the right place at the right time, etc. But like I said, no excuses are good enough to justify my wrongdoings.